1983 Anti-Majid Khan Education Policy movement

 The Anti-Majid Khan Education Policy Movement was a historic student movement in Bangladesh during 1982–83.
-This movement was mainly carried out against the proposed education policy by the then military government's Education Advisor and Minister Dr. Abdul Majid Khan.
+This movement was mainly carried out against the proposed education policy by the then military government's Education Advisor and Minister Abdul Majid Khan.

 The movement arose in protest of alleged discrimination, commercialization, and communalization in the education system under the military government.
-Students, teachers, and ordinary citizens across the country organized large-scale protests against Dr. Abdul Majid Khan’s proposed education policy.
+Students, teachers, and ordinary citizens across the country organized large-scale protests against Abdul Majid Khan's proposed education policy.
 On 14 February 1983, the movement reached its peak when police fired on demonstrators in Dhaka, killing several students and ordinary people.
 Later, as a result of continued protest, the government was forced to suspend the education policy.

 This event is considered a significant milestone in the democratic movement of Bangladesh.
 The movement holds special importance in the history of Bangladesh's education and democratic struggles.

 Background

 After 1975, military rule began in Bangladesh.
 Political instability, restricted democratic rights, and the curtailment of freedom of speech created unease in society.
 In this context, General Hussain Muhammad Ershad imposed martial law and seized power in 1982.
 During his rule, efforts were made to introduce new policies and reforms in education, society, and politics.
-Among these was a new education policy led by Dr. Majid Khan, which sparked widespread debate, concern, and anger among students.
-In 1982, under the Ershad military government, Dr. Abdul Majid Khan became Education Advisor.
+Among these was a new education policy led by Majid Khan, which sparked widespread debate, concern, and anger among students.
+In 1982, under the Ershad military government, Abdul Majid Khan became education advisor.
 Under his leadership, a new education policy was proposed.
 This policy gave importance to religious subjects and foreign languages, emphasized commercialization and affordability in higher education, and proposed changes to the duration of secondary education.
 Many students and prominent educators believed these changes would make the education system discriminatory and communal.